Home

 Bhutan's First and Only A+ Accredited Institution Inspiring Education in Bhutan

-The CITL training and workshops are designed for the continuous improvement of teaching and learning experiences at RTC.
-This semester, the CITL offers two programme categories:
+The CITL training and workshops are designed to continually improve the teaching and learning experiences at RTC.
+The CITL provides two training categories:

-• Open training and workshops, suitable for new and experienced tutors, and
+• Training/workshops, suitable for both new and experienced faculty, and

 • Programmes exclusively designed for new tutors.
-This is a mandatory programme for new tutors - designed to enhance the teaching capacity of those with minimal or no prior experience in Higher Education.
+This is a mandatory programme for new tutors - designed to help develop the teaching capacity of those with minimal or no prior teaching experience in higher education.

-Interested tutors can voluntarily sign up for the programmes.
+Interested faculty can voluntarily sign up for the programmes.

 Most sessions will take place on working Saturdays [the last Saturday of the month].
-The training duration varies, ranging from 3 - 6 contact hours per programme, accompanied by 1-2 hours of follow-up meetings.
-The hands-on approach ensures practical learning experiences, and each training session concludes with a feedback and reflection session as a part of the post-training follow-up.
+The training duration will range from 3 to 6 contact hours and 1 to 2 hours of follow-up meetings.
+The hands-on approach ensures practical learning experiences, and each training session concludes with a feedback and reflection session as part of the post-training follow-up.

 Earn 3-6 credit points per session based on the duration.
 A full-day [6 hrs] workshop is worth 6 credit points, and a half-day [3 hrs] workshop is worth 3 credit points.